kucar/n8n-universal-deploy/README.md

 # Universal n8n Deployment Script

-A comprehensive, platform-generic script for deploying n8n workflow automation platform on various cloud providers and local environments.
+A comprehensive, platform-generic solution for deploying the n8n workflow automation platform on various cloud providers and local environments.

 ## Features